magore/hp85disk/README.md

        * Note: The TeleDisk image MUST contain a LIF image  - we do NOT translate it
      * [README.txt](lif/teledisk/README.txt)
        * Credits
-     * Important Contributions (lif/teledisk/My converted would not have been possible without these)
+     * Important Contributions (My converter would not have been possible without these)
        * Dave Dunfield, LZSS Code and TeleDisk documentation
          * Copyright 2007-2008 Dave Dunfield All rights reserved.
          * [td0_lzss.h](lif/teledisk/td0_lzss.h)